 Access to the CurrencyFair website is available in English, French, and Polish.
 While TorFX operates two websites – one for global customers and another for the Australian market – access to either is available only in English.

 The CurrencyFair vs. TorFX comparison on Trustpilot gives you some indication of how these two companies fare against each other.
-CurrencyFair rates a 9.6 out of 10, whereas the TorFX score is marginally higher, at 9.7.
+CurrencyFair rates a 9.6 out of 10, whereas the TorFX score is marginally higher, at 9.7 out of 10.

 Using the services of either TorFX or CurrencyFair will save you considerably over the big banks, without question.
 However, choosing one over the other requires that you fully understand your individual requirements at the onset.
 This CurrencyFair vs. TorFX comparison highlights similarities and differences across these categories:

 - Exchange Rates